-- Choose Tools > Project Options.
+- 1. Choose Options > Project Options.
 The Project Options window opens.
 Click the Report tab, then the Reference Reports tab. - 2.
-Place a check mark next to each type of entity you want to be included in reference reports.
+Place a check next to each type of entity you want to be included in reference reports.

 Using Orphan Analysis Reports